trevorthornton/archivesspace-ajax-utility-plugin/README.md

 ## Installation

-1. Copy the 'ajax_utility' directory to the 'plugins' diectory in ArchivesSpace
+1. Copy the 'ajax_utility' directory to the 'plugins' directory in ArchivesSpace
 2. Add the plugin to the list of plugin to load in `config/config.rb':
 ```
 AppConfig[:plugins] = ['ajax_utility', (other plugins that will use ajax_utility)]